GeekFunkLabs/fluidpatcher/patcher/file_formats.md

   A router rule with a `player` parameter will tell the named player to play if its value is >0, or stop otherwise.
 If the rule also has a `tick` parameter, the player will seek to that tick value, possibly waiting until the end of a bar as described above.

+  The names of sequencers, arpeggiators, and players should all be unique.
 The tempo of a sequencer, arpeggiator, or player can be set with a router rule that has a `tempo` parameter with the target's name as its value.
-The names of sequencers, arpeggiators, and players should all be unique.
+A router rule with a `sync` parameter will measure the time between successive MIDI messages matching the rule and use this to set the tempo of the named player/sequencer/arpeggiator, allowing a user to set the tempo by tapping a button or key.

 - `ladspafx` - a mapping of external [LADSPA](https://github.com/FluidSynth/fluidsynth/blob/master/doc/ladspa.md) effects units to activate.
 These must be installed separately and are system-dependent.
 On Linux, the `listplugins` and `analyseplugin` commands are useful for determining the available plugins and their parameters.
   - `lib`(required) - the effect plugin file (_.dll, .so_, etc. depending on system)